Deep-sea mining: beyond the headlines

 So the prospect is for around 450 000 km2 to be involved in actual mining, i.e. around 0.13 percent (i.e. just over one-tenth of one percent) of the deep ocean.

 That's not to belittle the scale of the proposition at all - that 450 000 km2 is still a huge area to expose to an industrial activity (just under twice the size of the UK), and the extent to which impacts spread beyond that area is a topic of further research.
-But when someone claims that mining there will somehow wreck the entire global ecosystem of the deep ocean - all 305 million km2 of it - you can perhaps see how that is likely to be nonsense.
+But when someone claims that mining there will somehow wreck the entire global ecosystem of the deep ocean - all 305 million km2 of it - you can perhaps see how such a claim for global ocean catastrophe is hyperbole.

 Understanding risks of species extinction in nodule mining